rebers/4o-mini-search-mcp/README.md

       "args": ["@rebers/4o-mini-search-mcp"],
       "env": {
         "API_KEY": "your-api-key",
-        "PROVIDER": "openai"  // or "openrouter"
+        "PROVIDER": "openai"
       }
     }
   }
 }
 ```

-2. Replace `your-api-key` with your actual API key
+2. Replace `your-api-key` with your actual API key.
+3. Set `PROVIDER` to either `openai` (default) or `openrouter` (for OpenRouter.ai).
-3. Add to your configuration file
+4. Add to your configuration file.
-4. Restart your AI application
+5. Restart your MCP client (Claude App, Cursor AI, Windsurf, etc).

 ## 💡 Using Your New Search Power